 “How Much Should I Weigh?” has to be the most asked question by dieters.
-Depending on the method, you are bound to get some very different answers.
+We have a number of accurate calculators to give you the solid answers you need.

 It only seems intuitive that height, age and gender should be part of the analysis in determining how much you should weigh.
 We will review the three leading methods to answer this question – the methods most used by doctors.

 Before we begin, we would like to mention a couple of important notes:

 The first is that the medical community is beginning to embrace methods that focus on measuring fat in your waistline as opposed to BMI.

 There is now ample evidence that abdominal fat creates a number of health issues.
 So you may have an acceptable BMI, yet still be unhealthy because of your waistline.

 Secondly, dieters tend to look at multiple calculators and calculations.
 What is not surprising is that they tend to focus on the calculation that paints them in the best light.
 Sound familiar?

 The purpose of this article is to expand your horizons on how to look at your body…it just may save your life.

 Finally…Reducing abdominal fat is critical in a diet and for your health.
 These are the three most effective methods to reduce abdominal fat: